leesaye/project-23-marc-copy/deliverables/D1/planning.md

 ---
 #### Q8: How will you work as a team?

 After our tutorial meeting with Omid on Tuesdays at 8:15 PM, we will have a mandatory scrum meeting in our Discord Server.
 This is where we will discuss what we have done the previous week if we haven’t already as well as discuss any suggestions given by Omid during the tutorials.
 This is also where we will create actionable tasks for every team member to work on for the next week.
 Our teams also agreed on meeting over Discord on Thursdays at 7 PM for a middle of the week check-in if needed.
 We have set up a recurring Zoom meeting with our partner on Thursdays at 12 PM where we will present our progress to our partner and clear up any questions we have.
-For code reviews and sessions, it will be on an ad hoc basis depending on if additional clarity is needed for pull-requests.
+For code reviews and sessions, it will be on an ad hoc basis depending on if additional clarity is needed for pull requests.
 We had our first meeting with our partner on January 22nd at 12PM to discuss project expectations and ideas.
-We have scheduled a follow up meeting to go over our deliverable on Monday at 9:30 AM.
+We have scheduled a follow-up meeting to go over our deliverable on Monday at 9:30 AM.

 ---
 #### Q9: How will you organize your team?

-Our group's main organization method is through notion.
+Our group's main organization method is through Notion.
 This is where we keep track of all links, deadlines and resources related to the project.
 These are things such as meeting minutes for all of our meetings and To-Do list items to assign each of our team member’s tasks.
 Notion has a nice Kanban board functionality that allows us to set task status in terms of what is in the backlog, what should be done, what is in progress and what is completed.
 We prioritize tasks based on deadlines and how important they are in terms of course assignments and MVP.
-For course assignment related tasks we split questions up evenly throughout the teams but for more tech specific related items we will assign tasks to whoever is qualified for the role.
-Additionally, we use discord for communication.
+For course assignment-related tasks we split questions up evenly throughout the teams but for more tech-specific related items we will assign tasks to whoever is qualified for the role.
+Additionally, we use Discord for communication.
 This is where we can talk about ideas.
 We also ping each other to notify individuals of task deadlines and if anything is incomplete.
-Github is where our source code resides.
+GitHub is where our source code resides.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcW5f4oabMFRNBWrcPIvofo_qdS2uLFTEh4hCMSZzJqWKR-q4WFfWbWqs8hLlrJ7VcTC0MuAyLRMcBbaxf_R3kIarS16DWBNE8rqnAzCgOW0gydIn2grlcFxJ4YnO5KkWmK1FCIKA?key=IDnHbsF_JwSuty_r_71HsnVx)

 ---
 #### Q10: What are the rules regarding how your team works?

 Team meetings without the partner will be held once a week through our Discord server.
 We will be using Discord for all forms of communication and reminders.
 We also have a teamspace on Notion which we will be using to keep track of meeting minutes, todo lists and scheduling meetings.
 The teamspace has also been shared with our partner.
 As mentioned above, we will keep track of meeting minutes which will track participants at meetings to keep everyone accountable.
 The todo list will keep everyone on top of action items.
 It also allows us to assign tasks to our members to ensure that someone is responsible for it.
 We have assigned Humraj as our group leader.
 A part of his role is to ensure that everyone stays on track with their assigned tasks.
 To communicate with our partner we will be using email per his request.
-We will be meeting with him weekly through Zoom with an optional in person meeting monthly.
+We will be meeting with him weekly through Zoom with an optional in-person meeting monthly.

 To prevent a lack of responsiveness or contribution, we have asked that all members communicate in advance with the team if they have circumstances that will prevent them from completing work.
 In the case where members are unresponsive, we will try to reach out to them through Discord and other means and see what we can do to create a better team environment for them.
 If they continue to be unresponsive, we will reach out to the TA for assistance.